microshare/microshare.github.io/docs/1/advanced/lorawan-devices/hackiot_reading.md

 # Integrate Microshare to The Things Network (TTN)

-Now show you how to configure your TTN applications to forward IoT data to the microshare.io data lake.
+Now we'll show you how to configure your TTN applications to forward IoT data to the microshare.io data lake.
 It will take you through creating a microshare account, generating a streaming token, and using it in a TTTN notification target.
 After this you'll be able to use the functionality of the microshare platform to share your data securely, build data workflows, Apps, etc.

 ### Register for a Microshare.io account